Overnight oats are trending. According to Pinterest, there were 5 million overnight oats pins in 2015, a whopping 211% increase over 2014.

 Overnight oats are a way of preparing oatmeal by soaking the oats overnight, instead of cooking them.
 Raw oats are soaked overnight in your choice of liquid: drinkable yogurt or kefir, milk or nondairy milk (almond milk is splendid), water, yogurt/water mix, or whatever.

 The soaking turns oatmeal into a cold breakfast cereal, although you can certainly heat it.

-You can use rolled oats, steel cut oats, even instant oatmeal; although given that the latter is ready in a minute in the microwave, we’d focus on the first two.
+You can use rolled oats, steel-cut oats, and even instant oatmeal; although given that the latter is ready in a minute in the microwave, we’d focus on the first two.

-The mixture sits in a lidded jar oats overnight (or for at least 6 hours) as the oats absorb the liquid.
-When it’s time for breakfast the next morning, the oats are plumped up, soft and ready to eat, cold or heated, plain or with the toppings of your choice.
+The mixture sits in a lidded jar overnight (or for at least 6 hours) as the oats absorb the liquid.
+When it’s time for breakfast the next morning, the oats are plumped up, soft, and ready to eat, cold or heated, plain or with the toppings of your choice.

 There is no right or wrong ingredient or proportion: It’s how you like your oats.
 Here’s a guide for your first batch; you take it from here.

 Ingredients For 1 Serving